“No one should have to make the decisions of a lifetime without ever getting to practice them.”

 The decisions are interconnected, time-sensitive, and high-consequence.
 Getting one wrong can spiral.
 There’s no safe place to practice.
 Until now.

 Next Move™ gives people the chance to navigate realistic branching scenarios, experiencing consequences, building judgment, and developing strategies, before the real decisions arrive.
-The first Next Move™ module serves reentry and alternative-to-incarceration (ATI) programs, currently available in eight states — Alabama, Arizona, California, Nebraska, New York, North Carolina, Washington, and Wisconsin — with state-by-state releases rolling out across all 50 states, each reflecting that state’s actual laws, programs, and resources.
+The first Next Move™ module serves reentry and alternative-to-incarceration (ATI) programs, currently available in all 50 states, each reflecting that state’s actual laws, programs, and resources.
 Next up: veterans in transition and youth aging out of foster care.
 Next Move™ is building toward every high-stakes life transition — domestic violence recovery, navigating court systems, sustaining sobriety, and more.

 What Next Move™ believes